adamw/website/content/blog/2009-03-11-envers-120ga-in-maven-repository-jsr308-typestate-and-maven-plugin-in-git.md

 dsq_thread_id:
   - 1094113071
 categories:
-  - Envers
-  - Java
+  - envers
-  - JBoss
+  - java
-  - jsr308
+  - hibernate
-  - Typestate
+  - static analysis

 ---
 The [recently released Envers 1.2.0.GA][1] finally made it to the JBoss Maven repository; you can find it here: